Back to the Heavyweight Jam

 Back to the Heavyweight Jam is the sixth studio album by German band Scooter, released on 27 September 1999.
 It contains two singles, "Faster Harder Scooter" and "Fuck the Millennium".

 After the single release of "Fuck the Millennium" the album was re-released in December 1999 in limited edition with bonus tracks.

 The album title is borrowed from a repeated line in one of the versions of the KLF song "Last Train to Trancentral".

+The album was re-released on LP on 9 December 2022, which was available on black and silver LP, with the silver coloured vinyl being limited to 500 copies.

 Track listing

 All songs written and composed by H.P.
 Baxxter, Rick J. Jordan, Axel Coon, and Jens Thele.
 All lyrics written by The Radical MC H.P.